v0idzdev/bb-bot/README.md

 > **~volume | ~vol `volume as a percentage`**

+🎧 Tip: You can use this command to have finer control over volume - you can set the volume to 8.78, for instance.

 Adjust the volume of the music player.

 > **~stop | ~del**

 Stops the music player and clears all existing songs from the queue.

+⚠️ This command kicks the bot from the VC.
 <br><br>

 ### 🌟 Role Commands

 > **~reactrole | ~crr `emoji` `@role` `message`**

-Creates an embed that users can react to for a role.
+Creates an embed that users can react to for a role.<br>
 **Requires**: `Manage Roles`

 > **~removereactrole | ~rrr `@role`**

-Deletes all reaction role messages for a particular role.
+Deletes all reaction role messages for a particular role.<br>
 **Requires**: `Manage Roles`
 <br><br>

 ### 📒 Misc Commands

-❓ Currently, we're testing out slash commands for this category.
+❓ Currently, we're testing out **[slash commands](https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ)** for this category.

 > **~choose `option a` `option b` `option c?` `...`** or **/choose `option a` `option b` `option c?` `...`**